raycast/snippet-explorer/README.md

 ### Snippets

-We welcome contribition to the Snippets data.
+We welcome contribution to the Snippets data.
 Here's how you can contribute:

 - Open `./data/snippets.ts`
 - Add your snippet to relevant category